csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

     - Slack notifies us of new messages across all of our devices in real-time, allowing for people to immediately answer questions, acknowledge any updates on development, and schedule times to meet as a team.
     - As such, we are always on the same page on how the project is going, and any ambiguities can be addressed very quickly.

-2. **Weekly scheduled in-person meetings with the partner**
+2. **Weekly scheduled in-person meetings with our partners**

-We decided to schedule (through Slack) an in-person meeting with our partners every week, during which we can update them on our progress, ask questions on anything we are unsure of, and discuss any roadblocks we have encountered.
+We decided to schedule (through Slack) an in-person meeting with our partners every week, during which we can update them on our progress, ask questions on anything we are unsure of, and discuss any roadblocks that we have encountered.

 We think our decision to have weekly in-person meetings has been very successful.
 *  *Why?*